fikrinzf/old-setup/README.md

 ### Description
 This is my **personal configuration** for bspwm window manager and neovim.
+This dotfiles was build and tested on Manjaro Linux.
+If you use other distro and find an error, discussion are open.

+**Details setup**<br>
 Here are some details about my setup :
 * **Window Manager** : [Bspwm](https://github.com/baskerville/bspwm)
 * **Text Editor** : [Neovim](https://github.com/neovim/neovim)